sneha-chowd/MAGinator-COMP383/README.md

 MAGinator

 GTDB-tk Database

--Genome Taxonomy Database
+- Genome Taxonomy Database

--Used by MAGinator to assign taxonomic classifications
+- Used by MAGinator to assign taxonomic classifications

 ## Before Running MAGinator
 - Install Miniconda (snakemake and mamba are included with this)